Z9 ransomware removal instructions

-Z9 is belongs to the Dharma ransomware family, it was discovered by Raby.
-As a rule, ransomware-type programs encrypt victim's files, change their filenames and create and/or display ransom notes.
-Z9 renames encrypted files by adding victim's ID, firstname.lastname@example.org email address and appending the ".Z9" extension to their filenames.
-For example, "1.jpg" gets renamed to "1.jpg.id-1E857D00.[email@example.com].Z9", and so on.
-Also, this ransomware creates a text file/ransom note called "FILES ENCRYPTED.txt" and displays a pop-up window.
-Both of them contain instructions on how to contact cyber criminals who are behind this ransomware.
+Z9 belongs to the Dharma ransomware family and was discovered by Raby.
+Ransomware-type programs generally encrypt victims' files, change associated filenames and create and/or display ransom messages.
+Z9 renames encrypted files by adding the victim's ID, the email@example.com email address, and appending the ".Z9" extension to filenames.
+For example, "1.jpg" might be renamed to a filename such as "1.jpg.id-1E857D00.[firstname.lastname@example.org].Z9", and so on.
+Furthermore, this ransomware creates a ransom with a text file ("FILES ENCRYPTED.txt") and displays a pop-up window.
+Both contain instructions about how to contact the cyber criminals behind this ransomware.

-As stated in a pop-up window, Z9 encrypts all files and the only way to decrypt them is by using a decryption tool and key that can be purchased from Z9 developers.
-In order to get instructions on how to make a payment victims have to contact cyber criminals by writing them an email to firstname.lastname@example.org or email@example.com.
-Also, they have to provide the appointed ID and can attach one encrypted file.
-These cyber criminals offer a free decryption as a way to prove that they have tools that can decrypt the rest of encrypted data.
-Additionally, victims are warned not to rename any of the encrypted files and try to decrypt them with some other software because it may cause permanent data loss.
-Unfortunately, there are no free tools that could decrypt files encrypted by this ransomware and cyber criminals behind Z9 are the only ones who can provide the right decryption tools.
-However, victims who pay a ransom tend to get scammed, cyber criminals often do not send decryption tools and/or keys even when all their demands are met.
-It is worth mentioning that files remain encrypted even if ransomware is uninstalled from the operating system.
-Removal of ransomware only prevents it from causing further encryptions.
-In most cases the only way to recover data without losing any money is to restore them from a backup.
+The pop-up window states that Z9 encrypts all files, and the only way to decrypt them is using a decryption tool and key that can be purchased from Z9's developers.
+To obtain instructions about how to make payment, victims must contact the cyber criminals by sending an email to email@example.com or firstname.lastname@example.org.
+In addition, they must provide the appointed ID and can attach one encrypted file.
+These cyber criminals offer 'free decryption' of the file a way to 'prove' that they have tools that can decrypt the remaining files.
+Additionally, victims are warned not to rename any encrypted files or try to decrypt them with other software, since this might cause permanent data loss.
+Unfortunately, there are no free tools that can decrypt files compromised by this ransomware - only the cyber criminals behind Z9 have valid decryption tools.
+Victims who pay the ransom tend to be scammed, as cyber criminals often send no decryption tools/keys even when all demands are met.
+Compromised files remain encrypted even if ransomware is uninstalled from the operating system.
+Removal of ransomware simply prevents it from causing further encryption.
+In most cases, the only way to recover files without losing money and being scammed is to restore them from a backup.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-There is a great number of various ransomware-type programs, some examples are Nosu, Kodc and BWNG.
-Typically, they are designed to block access to data and create and/or display a ransom note that contains instructions on how to contact cyber criminals, pay a ransom and/or other details related to data recovery.
-In most cases the only main differences are price of a decryption software and/or key and cryptographic algorithm (symmetric or asymmetric) that ransomware uses to encrypt files.
-As we mentioned in the previous paragraph, most of the times cyber criminals who designed ransomware are the only ones who can provide tools that can decrypt victim's data.
-It is possible to avoid having to use their tools only when ransomware contains some bugs, flaws, or other vulnerabilities.
-Unfortunately, it does not happen of then and that is why it is even more important to always have data backed up and keep it on a remote servers or unplugged storage device.
+There are many ransomware-type programs online.
+Some examples are Nosu, Kodc and BWNG.
+Typically, they block access to data and create and/or display ransom messages that contain instructions about how to contact cyber criminals, pay ransoms, and include other details relating to data recovery.
+Main differences are cost of decryption software/key and cryptographic algorithm (symmetric or asymmetric) that ransomware uses to encrypt files.
+Only the cyber criminals who designed the ransomware can provide tools that can decrypt data, unless the ransomware has bugs/flaws or other vulnerabilities.
+Unfortunately, this is rare, and thus it is important to have data backed up and held on remote servers or unplugged storage devices.